Skip to main content

 Check the connection status

 Go to Data Input > Connections and verify the connection shows Connected.
-If it’s in an error state, fix the issue first using the guidance in the table above.
+If it’s in an error state, use Connection issues to find the cause and next steps.
 Data won’t flow until the connection is healthy.

 2